gaofrank1986/plot_digitizer/README.md

 ### Installing
 __1.-__ First, install all dependencies if needed.

+>**Note:** You can probably create a virtual environment that includes all the following packages

 In ubuntu:

 ```
 pip install numpy==1.15.1 matplotlib==3.0.0 pyexcel==0.5.9.1 Pillow==5.3.0 pyscreenshot==0.4.2 XlsxWriter==1.1.2 opencv_python==3.4.4.19 PyQt5==5.11.3 pyexcel-xlsx
 ```
-__2.-__ After finishing the installation of all dependencies, copy into one folder all of the included files in this repository `check_dict.py, excel.py, input_dialog2.py` and `Plot_digitizer.py`.
-The latter will be the one which you will be executing as *python Plot_digitizer.py* on your command window.
+__2.-__ After finishing the installation of all dependencies, copy or clone all of the included files in this repository into one folder, `check_dict.py, excel.py, input_dialog2.py` and `Plot_digitizer.py`.
+The latter will be the one which you will be executing as *`python Plot_digitizer.py`* on your command window.

 __3.-__ Run the code as shown bellow and start extracting those points!